 Louisiana Perinatal Quality Collaborative (LaPQC)

 The Louisiana Perinatal Quality Collaborative (LaPQC) is an initiative of the Bureau of Family Health and an authorized agent of the Louisiana Commission on Perinatal Care and Prevention of Infant Mortality.
 LaPQC is a network of perinatal care providers, public health professionals, and advocates who work to improve outcomes for birthing persons, families, and newborns in Louisiana.
-Together, this team responds to the complex challenges birthing persons face during the perinatal period in order to improve population health and achieve equity.
+The LaPQC serves a vital role in supporting birthing facilities across the state in implementing evidence-based best practices that promote safe, equitable, and dignified birth.

-The LaPQC supports continuous quality improvement for better perinatal outcomes.
-By building partnerships and aligning resources, participating facilities move towards safer births and improved health outcomes.
-This work aligns with the Bureau of Family Health’s vision to value all Louisianans to reach their full potential, from birth though the next generation.
-Currently, the LaPQC leads work related to:
+The LaPQC supports continuous quality improvement for better perinatal and neonatal outcomes.
+This work aligns with the Bureau of Family Health’s vision to value all Louisianans to reach their full potential, from birth through the next generation.
+Program staff are working on the following initiatives during the 2023-2024 state fiscal year:

 - breastfeeding and infant nutrition through The Gift.

-- maternal mortality, morbidity, and birth outcomes through the Safe Births Initiative; and
+- maternal mortality, morbidity, and birth outcomes through the Safe Births Initiative.

 - improving the identification, care, and treatment of birthing persons and newborns affected by opioids and substance use through the Improving Care for the Substance-Exposed Dyad (ICSED) Initiative.